Seed7

 line comments

-White space always terminates a preceding token.
+White space always terminates a preceding identifier, integer, bigInteger or float literal.
 Some white space is required to separate otherwise adjacent tokens.

 Syntax: